Kitware/vtk-js/Documentation/content/docs/intro_vtk_as_external_script.md

-title: Importing vtk.js as an external script
 ---
+title: Importing VTK.js as an external script
+---

+# Importing VTK.js as an external script

-This guide illustrates how to build a vtk.js application by leveraging import maps.
+This guide illustrates how to build a VTK.js application by leveraging import maps.
 While this approach may require a modern browser that supports import maps, it offers a cleaner setup and gives you fine-grained control over which modules are imported.

-Below you can find an [HTML](https://raw.githubusercontent.com/Kitware/vtk-js/master/Documentation/content/docs/vtk-js-demo.html) file example that demonstrates how to use vtk.js with import maps to create a visualization.
+Below you can find an [HTML](https://raw.githubusercontent.com/Kitware/vtk-js/master/Documentation/content/docs/vtk-js-demo.html) file example that demonstrates how to use VTK.js with import maps to create a visualization.

 ```html vtk-js-demo.html
 <!DOCTYPE html>